 We use advertising and marketing in order to capture the market’s attention.
 In my case as an online seller, I do this by making sure that all my product listings have clear and beautiful pictures.

 All of my listings should have adequate information that accurately describes the products.

 I also do cross-posting to ensure that I could reach a wider audience thus increasing my chances of landing a sale.
 My online shop has a presence on various online selling platforms and social media accounts.

 I also price my products along the median and often lower than my competitors’.

 In my years of experience in selling online, I find that products with high-quality and low prices always attract the attention of buyers.

 I also make sure that I retain my target market’s attention by making sure that I provide the best customer service that I could offer.
 On any given day, I make sure that I’m responsive to all their queries and fulfill their requests.

 We all know that blogs and other online businesses need traffic in order to earn an income.
 For those who are not familiar with the term, online traffic means the number of people that visit a website.

-For most blogs who do not sell anything, we earn money through advertisements.
+For most blogs that do not sell anything, we earn money through advertisements.
 The more people who visit a website, the higher the income is through page impressions or ad clicks.

-For blogs who are selling their own products, they also need a substantial amount of traffic in order to convert the readers into buyers.
+Blogs that are selling their own products, also need a substantial amount of traffic in order to convert the readers into buyers.